katzueno/concrete5-prb-checklist/README.md

 - Check to see if the add-on is properly made against any security threat
     - Does it properly escape, validate against XSS
     - Does it properly handled against SQL Injection
-    - Doesn't it use depreciated class, functions and methods or any other legacy stuff
 - Does it has clear description of that the add-on/theme has on the marketplace page?
 - Images
     - Does it comply any copyright laws?